Who wants to be an Approved Mental Health Professional?

 We introduce this report on the Unit blog.

 Published 5 September 2018

 About this study

 The overall aim of the research was to identify factors encouraging and discouraging the recruitment of mental health and learning disability nurses, chartered psychologists and occupational therapists as Approved Mental Health Professionals (AMHPs).

 Since 2008, a range of registered and professionally qualified mental health professionals, namely chartered psychologists, mental health and learning disability nurses and registered occupational therapists (OTs) can become AMHPs, as well as social workers.
 AMHPs are empowered to make decisions in relation to people who have been removed to a place of safety by the police, and to coordinate decisions about whether a person will be offered inpatient hospital care, either on a voluntary or statutory basis.
 Almost a decade after widening the recruitment net, only 5.5% of AMHPs are not social workers, despite there being a shortage of AMHPs.

-A multi-method approach will be adopted to explore different perspectives on the recruitment and retention of AMHPs.
-Four separate aspects of the research will be undertaken:
+A multi-method approach was adopted to explore different perspectives on the recruitment and retention of AMHPs.
+Four separate aspects of the research were undertaken: